CalculationTime

 Formula

-Business days = count of dates in the selected range where weekday is Monday, Tuesday, Wednesday, Thursday or Friday.
+Business days = count of included dates where weekday is Monday through Friday - selected public holidays that fall on included weekdays.
 Start and end dates are included only when their toggles are set to 1.

 Worked example